To be eligible, you’ll need to meet specific requirements. You must:

 - Full-time PA State Grant assistance covers a maximum of four semesters for most associate-degree students or eight semesters for bachelor-degree students.
 If, for example, you have only two full-time semesters of eligibility remaining, using a summer PA State Grant will mean you have only one full-time semester remaining after summer.

 Certificate programs may be covered by a PA State Grant, but it depends on the program.
 PHEAA's policy states that an eligible program must be a minimum of 60 credits and at least four semesters.
-Therefore, only the following certificate programs are eligible for PA State Grants:
+Therefore, only the following certificate program is eligible for PA State Grants:

 If you take distance education classes, you are eligible for a PA State Grant as long as you satisfy all other PA State Grant eligibility criteria.
 Students taking more than 50% of their credits online per semester will be considered for PA State Grants, provided they satisfy all eligibility criteria.
 However, award amounts may be lower for distance students.